School of Teaching and Learning

 Jill Saundra Pagels, EDD, Clinical Assistant Professor of Teaching and Learning, Department of Teaching & Learning, EDD, Sam Houston State University; MED, Sam Houston State University; BA, Univ of Arizona

-Michelle Renae Parker, EDD, Clinical Assistant Professor of Education, Department of Teaching & Learning, EDD, Univ of Houston-Main; MED, Sam Houston State University; BS, Sam Houston State University
+Michelle Renae Parker, EDD, Assistant Professor of Practice of Education, Department of Teaching & Learning, EDD, Univ of Houston-Main; MED, Sam Houston State University; BS, Sam Houston State University

 Dwayne Pavelock, EDD, Lecturer of Education, Department of Teaching & Learning, EDD, Texas Tech University; MED, Sam Houston State University; BS, Sam Houston State University